 - Those who aren’t comfortable with the tingling sensation that beta-alanine can cause will want to steer clear.

-- If you’re looking for beta-alanine within a blend (like pre-workout), you can find supplements with a more robust ingredients list that includes beta-alanine.
+- If you’re looking for beta-alanine within a blend (like pre-workout), you can find supplements with a more robust ingredient list that includes beta-alanine.

 Best Creatine for Bodybuilders

-Research shows that creatine can help make you stronger and more powerful (10).
-Some creatine supplements are paired with other ingredients to potentially help increase their absorption and efficacy rate.
+Research shows that creatine can help make you stronger and more powerful.
+(10) Some creatine supplements — like this one — are paired with other ingredients to potentially help increase their absorption and efficacy rate.

 Huge Supplements Creatine